 - a.
 Continue partnerships with VGS, Burlington Electric Department, Efficiency Vermont and the Champlain Valley Office of Economic Opportunity Weatherization Assistance Program to promote weatherization and energy efficiency programs and incentives for homes and businesses. - b.
-Decrease fossil fuel consumption in the thermal sector by working with partners such as Green Mountain Power, VGS, Efficiency Vermont, Burlington Electric Department, and other energy service providers to educate developers, businesses, and homeowners about cold climate heat pumps, heat pump hot water heaters, wood heating, biofuels, and geothermal systems. - c.
+Transition the thermal sector away from fossil fuels by working with partners such as Green Mountain Power, VGS, Efficiency Vermont, Burlington Electric Department, and other energy service providers to educate developers, businesses, and homeowners about cold climate heat pumps, heat pump hot water heaters, wood heating, biofuels, and geothermal systems. - c.
 Advocate for the State, utilities, and workforce/business development organizations to address weatherization workforce challenges identified in the 2021 Weatherization Workforce Report.
 Promote the expansion of current workforce training programs that are effective, such as ReSOURCE's weatherization and HVAC 101 training programs. - d.
-Encourage the State of Vermont to implement a single building energy code standard at least as high as the current stretch code for all new development and retrofits that accelerates net zero building practices and electric vehicle charging infrastructure.
-The code should be enforced at the state level.
+Coordinate with 2023 legislative studies on building energy code requirements and compliance to encourage consistency and accelerate net zero building practices and electric vehicle charging infrastructure.
 The state must ensure that energy efficient construction is accessible to and does not unfairly burden communities of color and lower income households. - e.
 Support VGS's and other organizations in bringing networked geothermal to the region.